Economics

 Offered Either Fall or Spring; Lecture hours:3

 This course examines several areas of law from the "Law and Economics" perspective and analyzes the assumptions that underlie this approach to law.
 Property rights law, contract law, and tort law will be covered.
-Prerequisite: ECON 202 or ECON 259.
+Prerequisite: ECON 202.

 ECON 333.
 Seminar in Economic Topics.
 1 Credit.